My Local Marketing Agency

 Leaders want a short story they can act on.
 Tie each AI play to a single goal and a handful of measures.

 If the goal is more qualified meetings, track booking rate, show rate, and win rate for people touched by the program versus a holdout.
-If the goal is revenue per email, track opens and clicks, but focus on purchases attributed to sequences that used personalized content.
+If the goal is revenue per email, track opens and clicks, but focus on purchases attributed to sequences that used individually relevant content.
 If the goal is better retention, track time to resolution for support and the number of repeated questions.
 The point is to link AI work to outcomes that count, not to model scores alone.

 A short example that ties it together

 An online retailer wants to raise repeat orders.
 The team runs smart email marketing on recent buyers.
-The model predicts the best time to send an email for each person and inserts personalized messages from browsing and purchase history.
+The model predicts the best time to send an email for each person and inserts individualized messages from browsing and purchase history.

 The landing page mirrors the promise with a small set of products or services and copy that answers common questions.
 A journey map shows that many buyers hit a sizing guide and bounce, so the team adds a clearer chart and a short video.
 After two weeks, clicks are up and returns are down.
 The team keeps the change and expands the audience.